danocmx/node-tf2-item-format/README.md

 - Parses ECON item into attributes
 - Parses SKU into attributes
 - Makes SKU out of attributes
+- Creates backpack.tf compatible format for listing creation

+## Support the project
+tf2-item-format is now used in number of production grade projects for handling item data, help support the project by donating items [here](https://steamcommunity.com/tradeoffer/new/?partner=162338347&token=Od7J3LIh).

 ## Migrating from v4 to v5
 To keep your application working like before with version 5 you have to: